nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### 4.4 Clear command

-The `clear` command allows the user to clear either the exercise list, food list, or goal list, by specifying in the user's input as an argument.
-The user is also able to clear all the lists at the same time, if no argument is specified.
+The `clear` command allows the user to clear either the exercise list, food list, or goal list, by specifying in the user's input as an argument (i.e. `clear exercise`, `clear food`, or `clear goal`).
+The user is also able to clear all the lists at the same time, if no argument is specified (i.e. `clear`).

 The user's input is first parsed by the `Parser` class.
 It is then passed to the `ClearCommand` class, which is then executed.
 The arguments are parsed in the `ClearCommand` class, and the required list(s) is then cleared.
 After clearing, it then writes the new empty list(s) to local storage.